Message Kinds

 kind | MUST be capability. |

-to | MAY be null for advertisement or a Peer ID for directed sharing. |
+to | MAY target a peer for directed capability transfer. |

 Capability body fields